Pick a markdown and code style:

 [dependencies]

-rustlr = { version = "0.5", default-features = false, features = ["legacy-parser"] }
+rustlr = { version = "0.6", default-features = false, features = ["legacy-parser"] }

 A Rustlr Grammar

 Rustlr uses its own syntax for grammars.
-However, given Yacc/Bison style grammar in a file with a .y suffix, rustlr will convert it into its own syntax while stripping away semantic actions and other language-specific content.
+However, given a Yacc/Bison style grammar in a file with a .y suffix, rustlr can convert it into its own syntax while stripping away semantic actions and other language-specific content.
 The new grammar will be saved at the same location with a .grammar suffix, which can then be further enhanced with rustlr-specific features.
 All examples are in the rustlr custom syntax for grammars, which is richer than that allowed by Yacc/Bison.

 The first grammar parses integer arithmetic expressions and computes their values.